CallumBeaney/blogge/content/blog/structures.md

 <br>

-What this teaching led to was enjoying experimenting with/absuing patterns & structures more than learning & playing set songs, often without respect for musicality, and this is probably why I failed to connect to other musicians until I discovered internet forums and also jazzcore.
+What this teaching led to was enjoying experimenting with/absuing patterns & structures more than learning & playing set songs, often without respect for musicality, and this is probably why I failed to connect to other musicians until I discovered internet forums and also [jazzcore](https://en.wikipedia.org/wiki/Naked_City_(album)).

 This particular chord and its voicing are fun.
 Expressed in different voicings, that E might end up in the 2nd octave, at which point it's more justifiably nothing more than a major 13.